terrellt/ndlib.github.io/_posts/2013-04-16-make-git-forget-things.md

 ---
 author:      danhorst
 category:    practices
+description: There are some things that you don't want to commit to source control.
 filename:    2013-04-16-make-git-forget-things.md
 layout:      post
 tagline:     Sometimes you want git to ignore changes not files
 tags:        git
 title:       Make git look the other way
 ---

 There are some things that you don't want to commit to source control.